RIKEN-RCCS/riken-rccs.github.io/README.md

 # Software developed by RIKEN R-CCS

-RIKEN R-CCS ([http://www.r-ccs.riken.jp/en](http://www.r-ccs.riken.jp/en)) is a research center for computational sciences and computer science for simulations with supercomputers, and it hosts [Fugaku supercomputer](https://www.r-ccs.riken.jp/en/fugaku/).
-(RIKEN R-CCS is formerly named as RIKEN AICS, renamed in April 2018).
+[RIKEN R-CCS](http://www.r-ccs.riken.jp/en) is a research center for computational sciences and computer science for simulations with supercomputers, and it hosts [Fugaku supercomputer](https://www.r-ccs.riken.jp/en/fugaku/).
+(RIKEN R-CCS is formerly named RIKEN AICS, renamed in April 2018).
 R-CCS distributes developed software as open source software.

 ## R-CCS Software Ceter